ddingding/CoVES/README.md

 # CoVES
 Structure-based scoring and sampling of 'Combinatorial Variant Effects from Structure' (CoVES)

+For the accompanying paper see: https://www.biorxiv.org/content/10.1101/2022.10.31.514613v2

 ## Folder structure
 The respective folders contain examples of how to run the code.